GitToby/tobydevlin.com-2.0/content/blog/2020-11-14-restoring-my-college-vb-net-application-p1.md

         f.write(content)
 ```

 This produces a lovely set of classes I can now mess about with.
 There's only one issue - that is that VB.NET is a windows programming language which doesn't have a solution on Linux.
-From here all I must do is port over to my other windows machine and
+From here all I must do is port over to my other windows machine and start building!

+**To be continued!**